rust-lang/rfcs/text/0000-lang-team-advisors.md

 The precise details of how advisors fit into the lang team [decision making process](https://lang-team.rust-lang.org/decision_process/reference.html) are as follows:

 * Like lang-team members, advisors may raise a blocking concern on an FCP.
 The expectation is that the advisor will work with the implementors to resolve the concern to everyone's mutual satisfaction.
 * Unlike lang-team members, advisors cannot sustain a concern to prevent it from being overruled; only full lang-team members can opt to sustain a concern.
-A concern raised by an advisor may be overruled if "all but one" lang-team members agree that it has been adequately addressed (this rule ensures that there is no incentive for an advisor to "proxy" a concern on behalf of a full member).
+A concern raised by an advisor may be overruled if "all but one" lang-team members agree that it has been adequately heard and understood (this rule ensures that there is no incentive for an advisor to "proxy" a concern on behalf of a full member).

 ## Integration into the experiment process